 Third, what coding habits do you have that might be a security risk?
 Sobelow can be that third-party reviewer to challenge your long-held assumptions.

-I work at Divvy.
-We are a fast-paced startup with agile workflows.
+I work at a fast-paced FinTech startup with agile workflows.
 The best option is to have security scans automatically performed on PRs before they are merged.
 Some benefits to having them automated is you don’t forget to run the checks and it helps identify new code changes that could have security problems.

 The project recommends installing it outside of the project to be scanned like this.